 The plan for the day is to enjoy a sightseeing tour of Old Quebec City.
 I suggest you book a walking tour because the guide will show you the best in the city and tells you the extra things you won’t find in the books.
 Another perfect option is to take a hop-on & hop-off bus tour or a guided tour of the Fairmont Le Château Frontenac.
 If you are sporty, a guided bike tour of the city is great fun, too.
 Super popular are guided food tours, you get to see the city and taste the best of local fare, yum.

 If you have small kids with you, probably the best thing to do with them is to visit the local Aquarium.

 If you just want to wander around on your own, don’t miss the Citadel, Champlain Quarter, Frontenac, harbour, the Parliament, and Notre Dame Cathedral.

-Book accommodation for one night in or around Forillon National Park.
+Book accommodation for one night near the Forillon National Park.